sinanugur/sinanugur.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior bioinformatician/computational biologist/researcher with expertise in statistical methods, machine learning, modeling, and pipeline development.
+I am a senior bioinformatician and research scientist with expertise in statistical methods, machine learning, modeling, and pipeline development.
 I have a proven track record of success in developing and applying bioinformatics to solve challenging problems in biology.
 My PhD thesis was selected as a case study for New Zealand eScience Infrastructure and published in eLife, receiving the Best Publication Award from my PhD institution.
 I have also developed various open-source bioinformatics software and workflows for biologists, downloaded by thousands.
 I am always eager to collaborate to solve challenging problems in biology, biostatistics, and bioinformatics.

 The tools that I developed and published: